AtharvaVengurlekar/GenerativeAI_Text_To_Video/README.md

 python test.py
 ```

-Input: A text prompt
+- **Input: A text prompt

-Output: A generated video saved in the main directory
+- **Output: A generated video saved in the main directory

-Real-ESRGAN is not used in this test
+- **Real-ESRGAN is not used in this test

-🛠Use this script to validate the core text-to-video pipeline
+- **Use this script to validate the core text-to-video pipeline